 A. Advisors and Silent Supporters.
 Each party may have an advisor of his or her choice, who may be a lawyer.
 Each party may also have a silent supporter.
-The advisor may attend meetings and interviews to advise and support the party.
-Silent supporters are not permitted to attend meetings or interviews, but may attend the hearing (if any).
+The advisor and silent supporter may attend meetings, interviews and hearings to advise and support the party.

 - An advisor may accompany the party he or she is advising to that party’s interviews, meetings, and the hearing (if any).
 An advisor may quietly and briefly confer with or advise the party he or she is advising, and will be provided a limited opportunity to ask questions or raise concerns during meetings, interviews, or hearings.
 The university expects parties to speak on their own behalf; an advisor does not respond to questions on the party’s behalf.
 An advisor who disrupts a meeting, interview or proceeding may be required to leave.